marco262/my_wiki/data/dnd/class/fighter.md

 _Source:_ <https://media.wizards.com/2019/dnd/downloads/UA-ClassFeatures.pdf>

 You learn one maneuver of your choice from among those available to the Battle Master archetype.
-If a maneuver you use requires your target to make a saving throw to resist the maneuver’s effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).
+If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).

 You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
 This die is used to fuel your maneuvers.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest.